A Brief Magical History of Teara Adan

 Once the total modifier is determined, this number is divided by 2 (rounded up) for the final spell difficulty that must be rolled by the caster in order to successfully cast a spell.

-Any spell that has a difficulty of 15 or higher, the magic-user must also make a Stamina or Might roll at the same difficulty as the spell.
+Any spell that has a difficulty of 3 or higher, the magic-user must also make a Stamina roll at the same difficulty as the spell.
 If the casting of the spell fails then the difference is also added to the Stamina difficulty.
-For example, if a spell has a difficulty of 22 and the magic-user rolls a 15, then he has failed the Sorcery check by 7 points.
-These 7 points are added to the difficulty of the Stamina check making it 29 in this case.
+For example, if a spell has a difficulty of 5 and the magic-user rolls 4 successes, then he has failed the Sorcery check by 1 success.
+The 1 success is added to the difficulty of the Stamina check making it 6 in this case.
 Failure means that the magic-user has exerted himself and suffers a -1D to all rolls and future Stamina checks until the magic-user rests.

 Characters can of course use Hero Points and Character Points to increase their dice rolls or decrease the difficulty of any given spell.